gaorlov/yakc/README.md

 # YAKC: Yet another Kafka (0.8) consumer

 YAKC is a generic Kavka 0.8 consumer based on the now-dead Poseidon (i know, i know).
-It will listen to as many topics as you specify and hand them off via the handler to consumer classes.
+It will listen to as many topics as you specify and hand them off via a handler to consumer classes.

 ## Installation